 Since October 2021, Katharina Müllner is on the podium of Sinfonieorchester St. Gallen for a new production of Mozart’s Die Zauberflöte at Theater St. Gallen.
 Earlier this year, she conducted Sinfonieorchester Aachen in works by Haydn, Rossini and Saint-Saëns.

-Katharina Müllner conducted Millöcker’s Gasparone at TAG Theater Wien in 2016 and a concert at the Glass Hall of Vienna’s Musikvereins, whilst still a student.
-She finished her studies conducting the Bratislava Symphony Orchestra in a concert of works by Beethoven and Johann Strauß at Vienna’s Radiokulturhaus.
-At Schlossfestspiele Langenlois, Austria, she was on the podium for a number of performances of Lehár’s The Merry Widow in 2017.
+In 2016, while still a student, Katharina Müllner conducted Millöcker’s Gasparone at TAG Theater Wien and a concert at Vienna Musikverein’s Glass Hall.
+She finished her studies conducting Bratislava Symphony Orchestra in works by Beethoven and Johann Strauß at Vienna’s Radiokulturhaus.
+In 2017 she conducted a number of performances of Lehár’s The Merry Widow at Schlossfestspiele Langenlois, Austria.

-This biography is for information only and should not be reproduced. © Artistainternational, July 2021.
+This biography is for information only and should not be reproduced. © Artistainternational, October 2021.